 I’ve heard similar stories from other descendants of European immigrants.
 Many are unable to talk with their extended families in their ancestral language.
 We may have old photos of great-aunts and great-uncles and great-grandparents at dinner parties in unfamiliar places.
 We may have even gone back to see the homes they lived in.
 But we’ve lost the language link to the culture that nourished our families.
 Now, we visit as tourists.

 Susana Rivera-Mills is writing another version of this story.
-Her research on language and cultural ties shows how people from Mexico, El Salvador and other Spanish-speaking countries stay connected to their past (see “A Place of Belonging”).
+Her research on language and cultural ties shows how people from Mexico, El Salvador and other Spanish-speaking countries stay connected to their past.
 Whether families trace their roots back one generation or five, they often retain an identity linked to their traditions.
 Her work can help us understand this complex society we call America.

 My mother had her eyes focused on the future.
 America is the only home my sisters and I have ever known.
 Fortunately, most of our Dutch relatives speak English.
 We stay in touch.